Germany stands by Israel – and is seeking to bring about a de-escalation

 Since the attack on Israel by the terrorist organisation Hamas, the Federal Government has been working hard to ensure that the situation does not escalate into a crisis that affects the entire Middle East.
 The Federal Chancellor has travelled in person to Israel and neighbouring Arab countries.
 The Federal Government is holding numerous talks in an attempt to defuse the situation and work towards the release of the hostages taken by Hamas.

 The Federal Chancellor is not acting alone but firmly united with his ministers.
 The Foreign Minister has already visited Israel three times, holding talks in Egypt, Jordan, Lebanon, Saudi Arabia and the United Arab Emirates.
-She also attended the UN Security Council in New York and the meeting of the G7 foreign ministers in Tokyo to discuss the situation in the Middle East .
-Defence Minister Pistorius has likewise travelled to the region, visiting German troops in Lebanon.
+She also attended the UN Security Council in New York and the meeting of the G7 foreign ministers in Tokyo to discuss the situation in the Middle East.
+Federal President Steinmeier Development Minister Schulze , Defence Minister Pistorius and Education Minister Stark-Watzinger likewise visited the region to gain an impression of the situation and hold talks.

 Two-state solution: Germany firmly believes that only a negotiated two-state solution that is acceptable to both sides can lead to lasting peace between Israelis and Palestinians.
 Negotiations will be pivotal: they are to ultimately result in an independent, democratic and viable Palestinian state – side by side in peace and security with Israel.